Kenwyn: History and toponymy

+Administrative history

+Kenwyn was an ancient parish in the Powder Hundred of Cornwall.
+The south-eastern part of the parish, including the settlement of Kenwyn itself and the parish church, was included within the ancient borough boundaries of Truro.
+Further parts of Kenwyn parish to the south-west of Truro were brought within the Truro parliamentary borough (constituency) in 1832, and the municipal borough boundaries were adjusted to match the constituency in 1836.

+The Local Government Act 1894 directed that civil parishes were no longer allowed to straddle borough boundaries.
+The old parish of Kenwyn was therefore split into a Kenwyn Urban parish covering the areas within the borough of Truro, and a Kenwyn Rural parish covering the parts of the old parish outside the borough.
+In 1934, Kenwyn Urban parish was abolished, when the parishes within the borough were united into a single Truro parish matching the borough.
+As part of the same reforms in 1934, Kenwyn Rural parish absorbed the small neighbouring parish of Tregavethan, and was renamed Kenwyn (despite excluding the namesake settlement).

 Notable buildings

 Kenwyn parish church dates to the 14th or 15th century, with the south aisle and tower dating to the 15th century.
 Restorations from 1820 to 1862 have reduced the interior to its present state.
 There is a peal of eight bells.
 The churchyard provides a fine view over the city of Truro and above the lychgate is an upper chamber (probably a schoolroom).
 On 24 March 2007, during a service at the church to mark the 200th anniversary of the parliamentary abolition of the slave trade throughout the British Empire, the life of Joseph Antonio Emidy was featured and some typical pieces of music from his time were played in tribute.

 Lis Escop (the Kenwyn vicarage of 1780) became after the establishment of the Diocese of Truro the bishop's palace.
 For some years it housed part of Truro Cathedral School, which closed in 1981.
 It then housed the Community of the Epiphany (Anglican nuns) and is now, as Epiphany House, a Christian retreat and conference centre.

 The Kenwyn building at Truro College is named after the River Kenwyn.